 Islam and Politics in the Middle East

-You will be introduced to a variety of theoretical approaches to studying the modern Middle East, to relevant perspectives in International Relations, to selected case studies, and to various contributions to the debate from inside and outside the Arab world.
-You will be steered through the fields of comparative politics, Islamic and Middle Eastern studies, and social and political theory, developing your critical understanding of the workings of the region, and assessing the explanations given as well as providing your own explanations.
+The module focuses on current debates on Middle Eastern politics from a number of perspectives, with a focus on the role of Islam.
+You will be introduced to a variety of theoretical approaches to studying the modern Middle East, to relevant perspectives in International Relations, to selected case studies and various contributions to the debate from inside and outside the Arab world.
+A multidisciplinary approach will be adopted, where you will be steered through the fields of comparative politics, Islamic and Middle Eastern studies, and social and political theory so that at the end you will have achieved, in addition to familiarity with key issues in modern Middle Eastern politics, an appreciation of the theoretical perspectives being covered.
+In the process, you will be encouraged to develop a critical understanding of the workings of the region and challenged to assess the explanations given and provide your own explanations.

 Policy, Governance and Democracy: International Perspectives